Eoin O'Brien

-Eoin O'Brien (born 1939) LRCP&SI, FRCP, FRCP, is an Irish clinical scientist.
-He has published extensively on hypertension as one of the major causes of death and disability in society..
+Eoin O'Brien (born 20 December 1939) is an Irish clinical scientist.
+He has published extensively on hypertension as one of the major causes of death and disability in society.
 Alongside his medical career, O'Brien has contributed to the field of literary criticism and biography.
 He has written books on writers and artists including Samuel Beckett, Nevill Johnson and Con Leventhal.

 Early life and education

 Family

 O'Brien was born in the Pembroke Nursing Home in Dublin on 20 December 1939.
 His parents, Muriel (née Smiddy) and Gerard T. O'Brien were doctors, who had met during their early training in the City of Dublin Skin & Cancer Hospital on Hume Street in Dublin.
 His mother was the daughter of Professor Timothy Smiddy, who was advisor to Michael Collins during the 1921 Anglo-Irish Treaty negotiations in London; the first ‘Minister Plenipotentiary’ in Washington from 1924-1929 for the newly founded Irish Free State; High Commissioner in London from 1929 to 1930 and later financial advisor to the Government of Eamon De Valera.
 O'Brien's father was Senior Physician to St. Laurences's Hospital (the Richmond, Whitworth and Hardwicke Hospitals), visiting physician to the City of Dublin Skin & Cancer Hospital, and an authority on tuberculosis, which was endemic in Ireland during the early decades of the twentieth century.